udacity/create-your-own-adventure/english/red-pill/red-pill.md

 You take the pill then drink the milk and within seconds you become extremely hungry but only for tacos.

-You find out that this red pill was mexican spicy salsa.
+You find out that this red pill was Mexican spicy salsa.
 Its over for you.
 You are now a coon.
 GG.